Setup

 files can be found in Configuration page.

-In order to create an example HLS project:
+In order to create an example HLS project, first go to example-models/

 from the main directory: